Michaelcrem/Mortgage-Calculator/README.md

 The styling of my project derived from a past project I had completed for the '100 Days of Design' challenges where for day 19, I had to design a mockup for a calculator application and so I created a home mortgage loan calculator design in Adobe XD and the scrolling animation in After Effects: https://mcremoni.myportfolio.com/mortgage-calculator

-* Pug template engine used concurrently with the Express framework in order to provide for the layout / structure of the application.
+* Pug template engine used concurrently with the Express framework in order to provide the layout / structure of the application.
 CSS used for stylizing the frontend of the apploication and all fonts (Muli), colors (Hex #39D6F7, Hex #7071B4), and static assets such as scrolling buttons, and drop down buttons created from my original 100 days of design project.

 * Chart.js library used to provide a visual represenation of how the mortage payments is divided into, principle/interest, property tax, and home insurance is paid each month.
+   * Each variable, (interest payment, property tax, and home insurance) is assigned to a key value pair in my chart object to break down visually total payments in a mortgage.